Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Introduction

-To illustrate these advantages I apply my results to the labor supply model of \textcite{altuug1998effect}.
-In this model, agents value consumption and leisure, and decide in each period whether or not to enter the workforce.
-The authors incorporate permanent unobserved heterogeneity by assuming that individual-specific labor productivity can be identified from a panel of wages.
-This assumption may be invalid if the length of the panel does not diverge or if the productivity term cannot be expressed as a deterministic function of observed variables.
-My identification results provide a means to avoid this assumption: in the context of their model, individual-specific labor productivity is identified as permanent unobserved heterogeneity in the labor force participation model.
+I illustrate the theory through a simulation exercise and an empirical application based on the labor supply model of \textcite{altuug1998effect}.
+In this model, agents value consumption and leisure, deciding each period whether to enter the workforce based on expected wages.
+My identification results allow individual labor productivity to be continuous and consistently estimated from the labor force participation model.
+The estimates indicate substantial heterogeneity in labor productivity, with a strongly skewed distribution.
+A counterfactual exercise measures how wages affect labor force participation across the productivity distribution, revealing a highly varied response.

-To investigate the finite-sample properties of the estimator, I consider a suite of Monte Carlo simulations based on a simplified version of the model of \textcite{altuug1998effect}.
-This section also demonstrates the computational attractiveness of the estimator.

-After discussing related literature, I introduce the model and provide the main identification results (Section \ref{sec:model}).
-Section \ref{sec:ih} treats the infinite horizon model and Section \ref{sec:f} the finite horizon model.
-Variants on these baseline models are found in the appendix (Section \ref{sec:addl}).
-Section \ref{sec:estimation} proposes the two-step sieve M-estimator, and shows its consistency.
-Section \ref{sec:applic} considers an application, section \ref{sec:sims} presents simulation results and finally section \ref{sec:conclusion} concludes.
+After discussing related literature, I introduce the model and provide one main identification result (Section \ref{sec:model}).
+Section \ref{sec:extensions} contains the second main identification result (Section \ref{sec:model-intercept}) and other extensions, including to non-stationary DDC problems.
+Section \ref{sec:estimation} proposes the two-step sieve M-estimator and shows its consistency.
+Section \ref{sec:sims} contains the simulation exercise, and Section \ref{sec:applic} the application.

-\subsection{Related Literature}
+\paragraph{Related literature.}